 How to Uphold the HIPAA Privacy Rule

-- Disclosures to the subject of the PHI or their representatives
+- Disclosures to the individual or their authorized representatives

-- Uses in the service of healthcare treatment, payment, or operations
+- Uses related to healthcare treatment, payment, or operations

-- Disclosures or uses that the subject has been given an opportunity to reject
+- Disclosures that the individual has the opportunity to accept or reject

-- Uses in the service of the public interest or public benefit projects
+- Uses in the public interest or for approved public benefit projects

-- Uses of limited data sets for the purpose of approved scientific research
+- Uses of limited data sets for approved scientific research

 How to Uphold the HIPAA Security Rule